QINGTANS/Three-Step-Resource-Inference-Framework/README.md

-# Three-Step-Resource-Inference-Framework (TSI)
+# Three-Step-Resource-Inference-Framework
-TSI addresses the problems of assigning resource attributes to event logs that lack resource information.
+Three-Step-Resource-Inference-Framework addresses the problems of assigning resource attributes to event logs that lack resource information.
 It contains two phases: the **Extraction** phase and the **Inference** phase.
 In the **Extraction** phase, it extracts four domains and train two logistic regression classifiers from numbers of train logs.
 In the **Inference** phase, it applies the domains and classifiers to infer resource attributes for event logs without the resource information.